From Failure to Success: Fixing Digital Transformation Mistakes

 How to Fix It:

-- Create a transformation charter – not some fluffy mission statement, but a
+- Create a transformation charter – not some fluffy mission statement, but a document with

 specific business targets that executives physically sign.
-I've literally stopped meetings until I got
+I've literally stopped meetings

 - Run a bi-weekly transformation council – no delegates allowed.
-If an
+If an executive can't make

 it, their decisions wait.

-- Force a regular communication rhythm – monthly executive briefings that
+- Force a regular communication rhythm – monthly executive briefings that reinforce the vision

-vision and showcase actual progress.
+and showcase actual progress.

 A financial services client tried this approach after their first transformation crashed.
+Their

-started seeing real results instead of just spending money.
+finally started seeing real results instead of just spending money.

 Mistake #2: Prioritizing Technology Implementation Over Business Strategy

-I walked into a healthcare provider's office where they'd spent a small fortune on AI tools
+I walked into a healthcare provider's office where they'd spent a small fortune on AI tools because their

-fancy systems were solving, the room got really quiet really fast.
+systems were solving, the room got really quiet really fast.

 How to Identify This Problem: